• Level of education

 Be able to interpret spectral data from LC/MS and LC/MS/MS couplings.

-Understand the operation of liquid chromatography systems associated with mass spectrometry with ambient ionization techniques equipped with MS and MS/MS mode analyzer configurations and be able to optimize methods according to sample complexity.
+Understand how liquid chromatography systems combined with mass spectrometry work with ambient ionization techniques equipped with analyzer configurations in MS and MS/MS modes, and be able to optimize methods according to sample complexity.

 Read more